-- Delays by two years, from 2023 to 2025, the date by which the Department of Job and Family Services (ODJFS) must begin to accept state income tax withholding requests from unemployment compensation recipients. - Modifies the tax withholding information that ODJFS must report to the Tax Commissioner. - Requires the ODJFS Director to request tax withholding information from an employer's tax returns when the employer fails to provide requested information within ten working days. - Requires the ODJFS Director to enter data matching agreements with the Department of Rehabilitation and Correction and the Department of Health under which the DRC Director and ODH Director provide the ODJFS Director with current incarceration information and death records, respectively. - Allows the Department of Public Safety to release its digitalized photographic records to ODJFS if the records are necessary for ODJFS to carry out its functions. - Requires the ODJFS Director to establish a verification system that uses income tax records for any federal program administered by the Director in a manner similar to the Unemployment Compensation Law that provides money to an individual who loses income but is not eligible for traditional unemployment benefits. - Requires the Unemployment Compensation Review Commission (UCRC) to issue an order that a hearing officer's decision constitutes the UCRC's final decision if a quorum of UCRC members cannot be obtained to consider a request for review. - Makes changes related to scheduling evening telephone hearings at both the hearing officer and UCRC review appeal levels.
+- Delays by two years, from 2023 to 2025, the date by which the Department of Job and Family Services (ODJFS) must begin to accept state income tax withholding requests from unemployment compensation recipients. - Modifies the tax withholding information that ODJFS must report to the Tax Commissioner. - Requires the ODJFS Director to request tax withholding information from an employer's tax returns when the employer fails to provide requested information within ten working days. - Requires the ODJFS Director to enter data matching agreements with the Department of Rehabilitation and Correction and the Department of Health under which the DRC Director and ODH Director provide the ODJFS Director with current incarceration information and death records, respectively. - Allows the Department of Public Safety to release its digitalized photographic records to ODJFS if the records are necessary for ODJFS to carry out its functions under the Unemployment Compensation Law. - Requires the ODJFS Director to establish a verification system that uses income tax records for any federal program administered by the Director in a manner similar to the Unemployment Compensation Law that provides money to an individual who loses income but is not eligible for traditional unemployment benefits.